Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Industrial health settings

-Vocational rehabilitation counselors are Master's prepared and certified by the Board for Rehabilitation Certification.
-Many are also prepared as psychologists.
+Vocational rehabilitation counselors have earned their master's degrees.
+They are also certified by the Board for Rehabilitation Certification.
+In addition, many are prepared as psychologists.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |